BaharsGit/Rovables_Bayesian_Inspection_Optimization/README.md

 </div>

 ### 2.3 Conversion to Webots R2022a
 The original simulation was running on Webots 8.5.4, which was released early 2017.
-Therefore, a few modifications must be applied for the project to run on Webots R2022a.
+Therefore, a few modifications must be applied to the project to run on Webots R2022a.
 The changes are commented directly on the files in the commits of the repository.
 The following description of changes contains links to the various comments.

 | Modification  | Related comments |
 | ------------- | ------------- |